 What is coronavirus?

 COVID-19 is short for COronaVIrus Disease 2019.
+It is a disease that affects the lungs and airways.
 The coronavirus infection can cause symptoms similar to flu:

 - a new continuous cough – you have started coughing repeatedly

 - high temperature – you feel hot to touch on your chest or back

 - loss or change in your normal sense of smell, sometimes called anosmia - this can also affect your sense of taste as the two are closely linked

 - feeling short of breath